sparkfun/SparkFun_Qwiic_OTOS_FTC_Java_Library/README.md

 Repository Contents
 -------------------

 * **SparkFunOTOS.java** - Java driver for the FTC control system.
-This may be integrated into the SDK at a future data, but you can add this to your TeamCode folder for now!
+This may be integrated into the SDK at a future date, but you can add this to your TeamCode folder for now!
 * **SensorSparkFunOTOS.java** - Sample OpMode that demonstrates basic usage of the Optical Tracking Odometry Sensor.

 Documentation